Banu Abs: Antarah ibn Shaddad

 Antarah ibn Shaddad al-Absi (c.
 525–615), or 'Antar al-Absi, was one of the seven great pre-Islamic Arab poets and the protagonist of the great story Antar and Abla.
 Throughout this non-fiction story, he displayed chivalry, bravery, and eloquence in the Arabic language.
 This earned him the name among all of the Arabs of the Peninsula as the "Complete Knight".
 Furthermore, he was the author of the Divan and he was a warrior.
-His father was a leader of the Banu ʿAbs tribe named Shaddad and his mother was Zabiba, an African Abyssinian princess-turned-slave who was originally captured during a battle between the invading Banu Abs tribe and the ancient Abyssinian army (specifically the Kingdom of Aksum).
+His father was a leader of the Banu ʿAbs tribe named Shaddad and his mother was Zabiba, an African Abyssinian slave who was originally captured during a battle between the invading Banu Abs tribe and the ancient Abyssinian army (specifically the Kingdom of Aksum).

 This most famous member of the Banu Abs tribe has had a cultural impact beyond Arabia and even into the modern era.
 A number of modern cultural artistic works are inspired by the warrior-poet 'Antar.
 These include Nikolai Rimsky-Korsakov's Symphony No. 2, which is based on the legend of ʿAntar, as well as the first Palestinian opera composed in 1988 by Mustapha al-Kurd, of which Antarah ibn Shaddad was the primary subject.